-Tier 1 - Members receive between 10.6 to 21.9 hours of follow along support per month with at least 2 face-to-face contacts per month during the hours provided.
-A face-to-face contact involves direct observation and communication with the member for the purpose
+Tier 1 - Members receive between 10.6 and 21.9 hours of follow along support per month with at least 2 face-to-face contacts per month during the hours provided.
+A face-to-face contact involves direct observation and communication with the member for the purpose of implementing their personal supports plan / individual career plan.
+Telehealth does not satisfy a face-to-face requirement.
+This is a monthly billing unit and a minimum of 10.6 hours must be provided to bill this unit.